petermc87/piranha-madness/readme.md

 * Your player fish will have hull points and speed

 ### Moving to next level
-* There is a boss fight between levels.
-You have to beat the boss before progressing to the next level
+* Eat up all the dish to progress to the next level
 * Each following level has an extra number of fish to be eaten.
 Level one is 10, level 2 is 15, and level 3 is 20
-* After you have finished the third level, a final modal will pop up with an ending storyline
+* After you have finished the third level, a final modal will pop up with a brief message

 ## Animations
 Keyframes animations for:
 * The linear movements of the food fish
 * The movements of the piranhas
 * The movement of the title up and down
-* Possible bubble animation if theres time
 * Roatation animation of the when it gets hit by a piranha

 ## Fonts